What is Speech Communication Society?

 To find out the past and future events of SCS, please visit the SCS Facebook page.

-What is the benefit of becoming an SCS member?
+What are the benefits of becoming an SCS member?

-The easiest way is to attend the first general meeting of SCS at the start of each semester.
-At the meeting, you will register with the SCS president, pay the fees, and done!
+The easiest way is to attend the first general meeting of SCS, which occurs during at the start of each semester.
+At the meeting, you can register with the SCS president, pay a small membership fee, and be done!
 The current fees are: $10 for a semester and $15 for a year.
 These fees help cover the cost of running the organization and its events.

 If you miss the first general meeting, you can email the SCS president or the faculty supervisor.
-They will let you know the dates of future events, and you just come.
+They will let you know the dates of future events and meetings.

 Current SCS Personnel